-Our Knowledge Mobilisation Programme
+BASNET Knowledge Mobilisation Programme

-Our Knowledge Mobilistion Programme is a direct off-shoot of our Research Residential Programme with the first cohort held in September 2024.
-BASNET members and lived experienced experts who took part in the residential programme are obliged, as part of their research capacity efforts, to produce a small piece of research which highlights a core issues in their work.
-BASNET was delighted to have volunteer academics and researchers mentor our members and supported them in designing their projects and conducting their research.
-The results: six powerful research projects with key outputs, including research reports, policy papers and guidance toolkits.
-These projects were launched at our conference held in London on 24 June 2025 hosted by the British Academy Early Career Researchers Network and funded by AB Charitable Trust and Paul Hamlyn Foundation
+Our Knowledge Mobilistion Programme is aimed at creating a body of knowledge on issues of exploitation, modern slavery and human trafficking based on the direct lived experiences of BME community and lived experience leaders.
+It is a direct off-shoot of our three year funded Research Residential Programme which started in 2024.
+BASNET community leaders and lived experienced experts who took part in the residential programme are obliged, as part of their research capacity efforts, to produce a small piece of research which highlights a core issues in their work and lived experience.
+We are delighted that volunteer academics and researchers from the British Academy mentored our members and supported them to design their projects and conduct their research.
+The results: powerful research projects with key outputs, including research reports, policy papers and guidance toolkits, launched at our Knowledge Mobilisation Conferences in June 2025 and April 2026.

 • Build capacity of BASNET members who are Black and Ethnic led organisations to “tell their own stories” by engaging in community based research projects and preparing and disseminating the reports